 If you think of PRS and Ibanez when it comes to guitars, then you have a pretty good understanding of the rivalry.
-Both have been in the business for decades and have each made a name for themselves by producing high-quality instruments at different price points.
+Both have been in the business for decades and have each made a name for themselves.
+Simply by producing high-quality instruments at different price points.

 In this article, we are going to take a deep look at the two brands and how they differ.
 This way, you can get a better fit for your music style.